 by Sam Maher

 After seeing Fairview, I am now adding Soho Rep to my “I’ll see anything they put up” list.
-I LOVED their Is God Is earlier this year...and so did the Obie Awards: they showered them with praise for the trifecta of excellent writing, direction, and acting!
+I LOVED their Is God Is last year...and so did the Obie Awards: they showered them with praise for the trifecta of excellent writing, direction, and acting!
 Soho Rep's show Fairview accomplishes something that can literally only be done in live theater (no spoilers!), which is something I’ll always champion no matter what.
+Now, the show has transferred to Theater For A New Audience, so that more people can see it.

 Photo: Julieta Cervantes